Every retailer wants sure-fire ways to increase eCommerce sales. Our guest author gives you seven.

 To put it clearly:

-Every data-backed, customer-experience-improving move Amazon makes also serves the purpose of driving an increase in sales and revenues.
+Every data-backed, customer-experience-improving move Amazon makes also serves the purpose of driving year-over-year online sales growth.

-We’ll talk more about how Amazon actually does all this throughout the rest of this article.
+We’ll talk more about how Amazon actually does all this so that you can apply your own eCommerce growth throughout the rest of this article.

 For now, the lesson to take from this is that customer data should be at the heart of every move you make when aiming to spur sales.
 This is more than just “considering” your data as you go about making changes.
 The data should be the reason you’re making the change in the first place.